jim-smith/AI_Module/lectures/README.md

 ### Week 7: Artificial Neural Networks 1:Perceptrons
 Learning Outcomes
 - Principles of biological and artificial neural networks
 - Understand the perceptron update rule and the principles of the operations of MLPs
-Lectures: recap then
+Lectures: ANN1_Perceptrons.ipynb
 - Perceptrons as a way of learning  rules that aren’t axis-parallel
 - Activity:
 - Second half of perceptrons